FAQ - Frequently Asked Questions

 When you have a licensed software application installed, place the CD into your CD-ROM drive, and the software will access Gracenote to try to identify the CD.
 If the CD is not identified, you will be asked if you’d like to submit the information about the CD such as the Artist, Album name, Year of Release etc.

 Once a CD’s tracklisting is in the Gracenote database, anyone playing that CD in their licensed player will have it recognized by the Gracenote service.
 Keep in mind that it often takes up to 48 hours for a new submission to show up in the software application.

 How do I submit edits?

 Much of the information in the Gracenote Music Recognition Service (CDDB) was initially submitted by users and there are inconsistencies.
-To fix a problem you find, send a copy of the incorrect entry to Gracenote to gracenoteSupport@gracenote.com with both the incorrect information and the corrections.
+To fix a problem you find, email a copy of the incorrect entry to Gracenote to gracenoteSupport@gracenote.com with both the incorrect information and the corrections.

 My CD matched another artist, what happened?

 The identification process involves creating a “discid”, a sort of “fingerprint” of a CD created by performing calculations on the track duration information stored in the table-of-contents of the CD and relating this to artist, title, track listing, and other information on the database.
 Sometimes CDs can have very similar identifying characteristics this means that the characteristics of your CD and another match.
 The way to fix this is to submit the information for your CD, thereby allowing everyone who has your pressing to get a match with the right information when they put the CD in their players.